aayushj9/OCR_assignment/README.md

 # OCR assignment for data extraction from scanned document
-A robust Python application that leverages deep learning-based OCR to extract structured information from scanned invoice documents.
-It converts raw text into clean, nested JSON format and enables intelligent, natural language querying using an integrated Large Language Model (LLM).
+A robust Python application that leverages **deep learning-based OCR** to extract structured information from scanned invoice documents.
+It converts raw text into clean, nested JSON format and enables intelligent, natural language querying using an integrated **Large Language Model (LLM)**.

-# 🧾 AI-Powered Invoice Parser with OCR, EasyOCR, and Groq Integration
+# 🧾 AI-Powered Invoice Parser with Doctr,Flask, and Groq's LLaMA 4 model Integration

-This project is a lightweight, intelligent invoice parsing tool built with Flask, Doctr (deep learning OCR), and Groq’s LLaMA 4 model.
-It allows users to upload scanned invoice images, extract structured JSON data using layout-aware OCR, and interactively query that data via a conversational interface powered by the meta-llama/llama-4-maverick-17b-128e-instruct model.
+This project is a lightweight, intelligent invoice parsing tool built with **Flask, Doctr (deep learning OCR), and Groq’s LLaMA 4 model**.
+It allows users to upload scanned invoice images, extract structured JSON data using layout-aware OCR, and interactively query that data via a conversational interface powered by the **meta-llama/llama-4-maverick-17b-128e-instruct model**.

 ## 📌 Features